Presence of ethics statements

 Everyone has COIs of some sort.
 Having a competing interest does not, in itself, imply wrongdoing.
 However, it constitutes a problem when competing interests could unduly influence (or be reasonably seen to do so) one’s responsibilities in the publication process.
 If COI is not managed effectively, it can cause authors, reviewers, and editors to make decisions that, consciously or unconsciously, tend to serve their competing interests at the expense of their responsibilities in the publication process, thereby distorting the scientific enterprise.
 This consequence of COI is especially dangerous when it is not immediately apparent to others.
 In addition, the appearance of COI, even where none actually exists, can also erode trust in a journal by damaging its reputation and credibility.

 COI policies differ among journals and are evolving over time.
-Every peer-reviewed medical journal1 (herein “Journal”) should have its own COI policies for authors, reviewers, and editors.
+Every peer-reviewed medical journal (herein “Journal”) should have its own COI policies for authors, reviewers, and editors.
 Journals should make these policies readily accessible to everyone involved in the publication process by publishing them with instructions for authors.
 The Editorial COI Policy that addresses editor COI should be published as well.
 This statement summarizes the main elements of COI policies with examples and options for disclosure and management.

 Definition and Scope

-Journals should publish their own definition of COI.
+Journal should publish their own definition of COI.
 In the context of medical publishing, COI exists when a participant in the publication process (author, peer reviewer, or editor) has a competing interest that could unduly influence (or be reasonably seen to do so) his or her responsibilities in the publication process.
 Among those responsibilities are academic honesty, unbiased conduct and reporting of research, and integrity of decisions or judgments.
 The publication process includes the submission of manuscripts, peer review, editorial decisions, and communication between authors, reviewers and editors.

 Academic commitments.
 Participants in the publications process may have strong beliefs (“intellectual passion”) that commit them to a particular explanation, method, or idea.
 They may, as a result, be biased in conducting research that tests the commitment or in reviewing the work of others that is in favor or at odds with their beliefs.
 For example, if research challenging conventional wisdom is reviewed by someone who has made his or her reputation by establishing the existing paradigm, that person might judge the new research results harshly.
 Investigators in the same field might make extra-efforts to find fault with manuscripts from competing teams, to delay publication or relegate the work to a lesser journal.
 While such commitments are not generally part of author’s disclosures, editors should be aware of them and their potential influence on author(s), reviewer(s), and themselves.